Main content start

 We have a two-part application process, as detailed below.
 All applicants will be notified of a yes/no/waitlist decision by the end of March.

-Part 1 (informational) was due noon on Friday, January 19, 2024.
+Part 1 application (informational) is due noon on Friday, January 17, 2025.
+CLICK HERE for the application.

 In the first part of the application process, you will fill out an online application form.
 The form will ask questions about your background, experience, and interests.
 You do not need any prior experience to participate in the research program.
 This application is informational; your answers will be used in a match-making capacity only, not as a metric to determine who is accepted to the program.
 Based on your responses, you will be matched with a faculty mentor, either with our help and/or by contacting faculty mentors on your own (see the Research Positions page for suggestions to help identify a faculty mentor).
 All students must submit this part of the application, even if you have already identified a potential faculty mentor.

-Part 2 (project and mentor specific) is due noon on Friday, February 23, 2024.
+Part 2 application (project and mentor specific) is due noon on Friday, February 21, 2025.
+CLICK HERE for the application.

 Faculty Mentor